-There are a number of states called Green States that have legalized both medicinal and recreational use of marijuana as long as you meet the minimum age requirement.
+There are several states called Green States that have legalized both medicinal and recreational use of marijuana as long as you meet the minimum age requirement.
 The following are Green States:

-Amber States are those states that legalized medicinal marijuana only, requiring you to obtain a medical marijuana card and a prescription from a medical marijuana doctor.
-The following are Amber States:
+Amber States are those states that legalized marijuana and cannabis products (like CBD oil) for medical uses only, requiring you to obtain a medical marijuana card and a prescription from a medical marijuana doctor.

 Amber-Red States are those states that do not allow marijuana for any reason except for CBD products used for specific reasons unique to each state.
+Amber-Red states can be the trickiest.
 For example, in North Carolina, CBD oil is legal for severe epilepsy sufferers, and can only come from a hemp plant (not marijuana).
 In Alabama, under Leni’s Law, only those who have a medical condition that causes seizures or those who participate in a state-sponsored clinical trial studying the effects of CBD would have access to it.
 You should check with your state’s specific conditions if you live in an Amber-Red state.

 Finally, Red States do not allow cannabis products in any form to be purchased or consumed for any reason.
 The following are Red States: